Quantum Analogue of Entropy Based DDoS Detection

 where $p_{i}$ is the associated Born probability.
 Given

 we have that

 After measurement, qubits $A$ and $D$ are in a pure entangled state.
-The entanglement entropy of $D$ equates to the inverted entanglement entropy of $A$ (the entropy is inverted as this is the entropy in the past after the projection)
+The entanglement entropy of $D$ equates to the entanglement entropy of $A$ after projection

-Using the crucial condition that a successful session requires the entropy and inverted entropy of $\rho_{A}^{(n-1)\tau}$ to equate, we can formulate relationships between the quantities before and after projection.
+Using the crucial condition that a successful session requires the entropy before projection and entropy after projection of $\rho_{A}$ to equate, we can formulate relationships between the quantities before and after projection.
 Specifically using (\ref{Aentropybeforeprojection}) and (\ref{Dentropyafterprojection}), we obtain

 and furthermore

 Applying the concavity inequality \cite{witten2020mini} to (\ref{DentropymadeupofDi}) results to

 Combining (\ref{entropyequality1}) and (\ref{entropyinequality2}) gives